sequenceiq/cloudbreak-docs/docs/gcp/ui/network.md

 * **Use a legacy network without subnets**: Use this kind of network setup if you have a legacy virtual network on Google Cloud that doesn't have subnet support and you'd like to start instances in that virtual network directly.

->**IMPORTANT:** Please make sure the defined subnet here doesn't overlap with any of your already deployed subnet in the network, because of the validation only happens after the cluster creation starts.
+>**IMPORTANT:** Please make sure the defined subnet here doesn't overlap with any of your already deployed subnet in the network, because the validation only happens after the cluster creation starts.

 >In case of existing subnet make sure you have enough room within your network space for the new instances.
 The provided subnet CIDR will be ignored, but a proper CIDR range will be used.